JenniferFuBook/vite-dev-tool/README.md

 Click on Load unpacked and select the directory of this repository.

-Execute following commands at domino/frontend/pipelines-ui-app:
+Execute following commands at root directory:
 * yarn dev
 * yarn build -- --watch